rust-dsa/rust-dsa.github.io/src/linked_list/building_a_node.md

 After running the preceding codeblock you'll get an error saying `Node` has infinite size.
 What does that mean exactly?

-Because, you are technically saving the value of Node inside itself, not the address.
+Here, you are technically saving the *value* of Node inside itself, not the address.
 This means that node will contain its value, *and* the next node.
 The next node will contain the value, *and* the node after it.

 <figure>